Central and Northern Thailand Birding Tour

 Yellow-breasted Bunting

 Lots of other species can be found in this area too so we should not have to go too far to find Large Niltava, Himalayan Bluetail or White-tailed Robin and with a little luck we might spot a soaring Mountain Hawk Eagle.
-We will have a picnic lunch while we wait to see what else arrives but in the early afternoon we will head back down hill to our accommodation for a short afternoon break.
+We will have a picnic lunch while we wait to see what else arrives and look for mixed flocks of birds roving through the area.
+We can also check to see if any active stakeouts are attracting skulking birds that can include Chestnut-headed Tesia, Pygmy Cupwing and White-gorgetted Flycatcher.

 As the day cools down we will drive a very short distance to nearby Thatorn rice fields where we should add birds such as Citrine Wagtail, Pied Bushchat, Grey-headed Lapwing, Plain Prinia and Yellow-bellied Prinia to our list.
 However, it is the critically endangered Yellow-breasted Bunting that we are really here to see and a small flock of up to a hundred birds regularly comes in to patches of riverside vegetation before roosting.
 This is a really great bird to end a memorable day with.